reductstore/website/blog/2024-01-19-kafka-tutorial/index.md

 <!-- -->

-## Integrating ReductStore and Apache Kafka: Subscribing and Metadata Forwarding
+## Forward Data from ReductStore to Kafka
 Integrating ReductStore with Apache Kafka for metadata forwarding involves subscribing to new records in ReductStore and publishing their metadata to a Kafka topic.

 The provided Python code demonstrates an asynchronous function `subscriber()` that connects to both systems: it subscribes to records labeled as "good" in a ReductStore bucket and forwards the associated metadata, including timestamps and labels, to a Kafka topic.